Translation: Raise the price of rice (palay)!

 Ph.D.
 Dissertation (in progress)

 This dissertation investigates the agrarian question in the Philippines through the political economy of rice.
 Once a net rice exporter in the early 1980s, the Philippines had, by 2008, become the world's largest rice importer.
 In 2019, the Rice Tariffication Law fundamentally restructured the rice economy, dismantling protections for domestic farmers and transferring control to private traders.
-This reversal drives the central inquiry: How did this transformation occur, and what does it reveal about agrarian change, land relations, and national development in the Philippines?
+This reversal drives the central inquiry: How did this transformation occur, and what does it reveal about land, labor, and sovereignty in a peripheral social formation?

 Research Questions